Model-based clustering and classification using mixtures of multivariate skewed power exponential distributions: Analyses

-In the case of the {\tt iris} data, the MPE mixture performs best while the MSPE mixture and the other two comparators achieve the same solution (although a level of supervision helps for MSPE; see Table~\ref{tab:semisup}).
-For the {\tt iris} dataset, it appears that all except the MPE model classify types 2 and 3 together as one group as is commonly seen for this dataset in the unsupervised case.
-On the other hand, in the case of the {\tt wine} data, the MSPE mixture achieves perfect classification and performs much better than the skewed generalized hyperbolic distribution mixture model, which under fits the number of groups.
-Previously, in \cite{dang15}, a solution was obtained using MPE mixtures which misclassified only one observation; however, here the best fitting MPE mixture based on the BIC was a four-component model, likely due to different starting values (the one misclassification fit was the third best model according to the BIC).
+Note that, for the {\tt body} and {\tt wine} datasets, the findings above differ from those previously reported in \cite{dang15} for the MPE mixtures; this is likely due to different starting values.
+For example, in \cite{dang15}, a solution was obtained using MPE mixtures which fit three components and misclassified only one observation; however, here the selected MPE mixture based on the BIC was a four-component model, likely due to different starting values (one of the MPE mixture fits also only had one misclassification; this was the third best model according to the BIC).
 Note that in the semi-supervised case as well (Table~\ref{tab:semisup}), the MSPE mixtures perform the best followed by the MPE mixtures.
-The estimates of the beta parameters from the MSPE fit yielding perfect clustering generally indicate heavier tails while {\tt MixGHD} under fits the number of components.
+The estimates of the $\beta_g$ parameters from the MSPE fit indicate heavy tails while {\tt ghpcm} overfits the number of components.

-The {\tt banknote} data is interesting in that while the MPE and Gaussian mixture models split the counterfeit and genuine banknotes into four different groups with the same classification overall (Table~\ref{tab:classtab}), the best fitting MSPE model fits three components and the {\tt MixGHD} model splits the observations into two groups only.
+It is interesting to note that while the BIC is used to select one model from a family of models, there is no guarantee that this model, whether within a family or between families, provides the most superior clustering performance.